Femme Fatale (Akina Nakamori album): Background

-Femme Fatale is third studio album released in year 1988, after two months from previous mini album Wonder.
+Femme Fatale was Nakamori's third studio album released in year 1988, after two months from previous mini album Wonder.

 The album consist of any previously released single and includes 10 new songs recorded.
 While the previous studio albums "Wonder" had relaxing and studio album "Stock" hard-rock melody line, this album has the main the danceable melody line.

 The music production team consist of main music arranger, Kazuo Shiina (expect of track 10) who previously collaborated with Nakamori in the studio album Crimson.
 This album includes many western arrangers as Jon Lind, Joey Carbone and Mark Goldenberg; and musicians Peter Frampton, Michael Thompson and Steve Farris.

 Two tracks were written by Qumico Fucci, who write for Nakamori single "Tattoo".
 Due to the unknown reasons, the single wasn't included in the album and instead released in the compilation album Best II.
 The album track "Reversion (Desire)" has been recorded with the Synclavier.

 The album has been positively praised by the critics.
 Writer Yukiko Kitajima points out Nakamori's singing in the very sensual way.

 In the weekly journal of Oricon Weekly Charts, the editors praised for Nakamori experimenting with the various vocal range performance, including shouting (La Liberte), sensual (Dakishimeteite) and whisper chanting (Femme Fatale).